 - The three-paper dissertation is comprised of at least three stand-alone publishable articles related to a coherent research problem.
 The minimum number of articles to be included in the dissertation is three.
 Students can include more as deemed necessary by the advisor and/or dissertation committee. - 2.
 The basic structure of a three-paper dissertation is generally comprised of: - a.
 An introductory chapter that establishes the broader problem / topic of study, states the research questions, summarizes the three stand-alone papers and how they fit together, and provides relevant literature review and discussion of methods employed in the dissertation research but are not found in any of the three articles. - b.
 Three stand-alone article chapters of original research, with their own structure of literature review, methods, analysis, results, discussion/conclusion, and references, following the requirements of targeted journals. - c.
 A concluding chapter that reviews and synthesizes the findings of the three stand-alone papers, identifies main contributions, limitations, and directions for future research. - d.
 Prefaces/acknowledgements, appendixes, and other complementary sections may be included as needed. - 3.
 The articles submitted for the dissertation defense must be of publishable quality.
 The student's advisor and/or dissertation committee decides whether the articles meet this standard.
 Though highly encouraged, there is no expectation that any articles must be published, accepted, or submitted prior to the defense. - 4.
 The entire dissertation is initially and primarily written by the doctoral student.
 The student must be first author on all articles.
 As first authors, students are responsible for leading the project in most ways.
 Sole authorship of articles is also encouraged. - 5.
-Any article published or accepted prior to the defense can be included but must represent work undertaken while the student is enrolled in the PhD program and is directly related to the research problem of the dissertation. - 6.
-At the time of defense, if the dissertation committee requests additional analyses or information that do not fit into the three papers, the committee can request that they appear as Appendices in the final document - 7.
+Any article published or accepted prior to the defense can be included but must represent work undertaken while the student is enrolled in the PhD program and is directly related to the research problem of the dissertation. - At the time of defense, if the dissertation committee requests additional analyses or information that do not fit into the three papers, the committee can request that they appear as Appendices in the final document. - 7.
 The dissertation is completed when approved by the dissertation committee, including all required revisions, and accepted by the Office of Graduate Education. - 8.
 The final approved dissertation must conform to the Office of Graduate Education's official Thesis and Dissertation Formatting Requirements, which includes specific requirements for 3-Paper Dissertation Structure and Arrangement. - 9.
 For any article published before the dissertation defense, the student must request copyright permission from the publishing journal to include the paper in their dissertation and inform the journal that the dissertation may be made publicly available.
-Obtaining permission is required by U.S. copyright laws. - 10.
-If papers are not yet published prior to the submission of the dissertation, students should consider requesting an embargo of their work upon final submission to the Office of Graduate Education.
+Obtaining permission is required by U.S. copyright laws.